Corey Bailey

 magnetized to the point where it cannot be magnetized any further.
 Exceeding

-this threshold with an alternating current magnetic field (via the record head) will
+this threshold with an alternating current magnetic field will cause the magnetic

-cause the magnetic particles in the oxide to become disoriented, and audible
+particles in the oxide to become disoriented, and audible distortion occurs.

 Signal-to-Noise Ratio

-that signal.
-Signal-to-Noise Ratio can be applied to everything from astronomy to
+Signal-to-Noise Ratio can be applied to everything from astronomy to video.

-video to analog & digital audio recording.
-It is often abbreviated as SNR or S/N.
+In analog & digital audio recording, it is often abbreviated as SNR or S/N.

 Recording engineers will sometimes increase the signal-to-noise ratio of analog